Think of Hawaii and the major players of Oahu, Maui, Kauai, and the Big Island will likely pop into mind.

-Lying less than twenty miles off the southwest coast of Kauai, Ni’ihau is aptly referred to as the Forbidden Isle: the privately-owned haven, inhabited entirely by natives and descendants of the Robinson Family, largely prohibits outsiders.
+Lying less than twenty miles off the southwest coast of Kauai, Ni’ihau is aptly called the Forbidden Isle: the privately-owned haven, inhabited entirely by natives and descendants of the Robinson Family, largely prohibits outsiders.
 Enigmatic?
 Like no other.

 Here’s the story behind its secrecy: